MauroRC1990/AutomationTest/README.md

 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

-### Executing two new employees in different browsers in parallel
+### Executing two new employees in different browsers in parallel test case

 * Run cmd
 * Go to project folder